I-85 collapse in Atlanta: What caused it?

 Story highlights

-- The fire started at a state construction-equipment storage area, officials said
+- Fire started at a state construction-equipment storage area, officials said

-- "We're as eager to learn the cause of this fire as anyone," state transportation chief says

 Atlanta (CNN)A major question remained Friday in the hours after a fire caused the collapse of a section of Interstate 85 in Atlanta: What caused the flames?

+Three people were arrested Friday night in connection with the blaze, the Atlanta Fire Rescue Department said.
+Authorities believe one of the suspects started the fire intentionally.

-The fire started early Thursday evening under an I-85 overpass in north-central Atlanta, north of the highway's split with I-75.
+The fire started Thursday evening under an I-85 overpass in north-central Atlanta, north of the highway's split with I-75.
 It grew into a massive fireball, sending thick smoke onto the highway above.

 Firefighters responded, but the fire weakened the structure, causing the northbound section to fall and severely damaging the southbound side.
 No one was injured, and officials said they didn't immediately know what caused the fire.